Gladstone Park: Who Lives Here and Where is It?

 In 1998 Chicago’s Planning and Development Department recognized the need for enhancements to the infrastructure in Jefferson Park’s more dynamic southern commercial area by establishing the Jefferson Park Business TIF (Tax, Increment Financing) District.
 Because its 79-acre TIF ran from W. Montrose on the south and ended near W. Foster on the north, all improvements and growth in the initiative were restricted to Jefferson Park proper.
 Gladstone Park’s commercial corridor further north was left to putter along by itself.

 That is, until what became known as “The Border Wars.”
-As recounted by Editor Brian Nadig of Nadig Newspapers at the June, 2022 Gladstone Park Neighborhood Association meeting, that’s when Jefferson Park decided to hang banners on N. Milwaukee all the way up to W. Bryn Mawr some ten or more years ago, claiming the center of the Gladstone Park Business District as its own.
-The tiff was only resolved when the Jefferson Park signage came down.
-Interestingly, the Gladstone Park Chamber of Commerce implemented plans on its own in 2022 and 2023 to hang local banners up and down N. Milwaukee in the community to help develop cohesiveness in the community.
+As recounted by Editor Brian Nadig of Nadig Newspapers at the June, 2022 Gladstone Park Neighborhood Association meeting, that’s when Jefferson Park decided in the early 2000s to hang banners on N. Milwaukee all the way up to W. Bryn Mawr, claiming the center of the Gladstone Park Business District as its own.
+The spat was only resolved when the Jefferson Park signage came down, whether by friend or foe.
+Interestingly, in 2022 and 2023 the Gladstone Park Chamber of Commerce implemented its own plans to hang “Gladstone Park” banners up and down the northern section of N. Milwaukee to help develop cohesiveness and pride in the community.

 Glad Park Corridor Study